 Supernatural Khan in a Woman’s World

-To be honest, it a little difficult to sit through Kishan Lal.
+To be honest, it is a little difficult to sit through Kishan Lal.
 Not necessarily because it is a bad act from Khan’s end.
 The actor knows what he is up to.
 Kishan, who belongs to the baniya caste of traders, is all about finances.
 He finds no respite from the wedding expenses to give Lachchi a loving look.
 “Phal, phool, gulaab jal,” he mutters throughout the time he is with her.
 Easily, this is not the Shah Rukh Khan I had signed up for.
 Yes, that version of the actor does surface.
-Romantic, compassionate and respectful, he is everything that Lachchi desired.
+Romantic, compassionate, and respectful, he is everything that Lachchi desired.
 He is every bit of the Khan I wanted.

 But, here lies the riddle (‘paheli’ in Hindi).
 The man, on whose side the leading lady and we are, is not a living being.
 He is a spirit.
-He takes any form – a bird, a plant or a force of nature.
+He takes any form – a bird, a plant, or a force of nature.
 The nameless being falls in love with Lachchi, at the very first sight.
 Are ghosts supposed to fall in love?
 Are their rules to their way of existence?
 We are not told.

 About Honesty in Relationships

 The ghost does break some rules – at least one that would amount to impersonation in the real world.
 Yet, he makes sure the woman he loves knows his reality.
 There are no covers, no pretensions.
 The choice is entirely hers.
 Should Lachchi be subscribing to all the love that the masquerader showers on her?
 Or should she be waiting for her husband to return, half a decade later?
 Lachchi chooses the former.
 Delightfully enough, the screenplay makes no room to judge the woman for her decision.
-It is neither impulsive nor one in desire of physical intimacy.
+It is neither impulsive nor one in the desire for physical intimacy.
 It is the mind of a lonely, unloved woman at work.

 Mukerji and Khan’s Sensuous Chemistry

-Rani Mukerji and Shah Rukh Khan are amongst Hindi cinema’s greatest romantic stars.
+Rani Mukerji and Shah Rukh Khan are among Hindi cinema’s greatest romantic stars.
 Mukerji often marvels at her ability to romance even a tree on the screen.
 Khan’s trademark arm-spreading has become a nationally approved expression of love.
 Between each other, the duo has always generated unusually sensuous chemistry (Kuch Kuch Hota Hai, Kabhi Khushi Kabhie Gham, Chalte Chalte, Kabhi Alvida Naa Kehna).
 Amol Palekar’s film is no exception.
 Make a note of this mushy love scene where he tells her what made him fall in love with her.

-The steam quotient is further upped by a series of tender moments where Ravi K. Chandran’s camera lovingly caress the actors thereby painting a life-like camaraderie.
+The steam quotient is further upped by a series of tender moments where Ravi K. Chandran’s camera lovingly caresses the actors thereby painting a life-like camaraderie.
 It is to be noted how the DOP lets shadows fall on the actors’ faces which, in turn, accentuates romance in key scenes.